-Canadian Propane Distribution is making efforts to reduce its greenhouse gas emissions.
+Canadian Propane Distribution is making efforts to reduce the intensity of its greenhouse gas emissions in certain components of our operations.

-- " In addition to providing customers with a low carbon fuel, Superior Propane has implemented procedures and policies to reduce the GHG emissions of its own operations in the following ways: - approximately 12% of its fleet including bulk trucks and service vehicles run on a dual-fuel system that reduces dependence on diesel for bulk trucks and gasoline for light duty service vehicles.
+- " In addition to providing customers with a low carbon fuel, Superior Propane has implemented procedures and policies to reduce the GHG emissions of its own operations in the following ways: - approximately 18% of its fleet including bulk trucks and service vehicles run on a dual-fuel system that reduces dependence on diesel for bulk trucks and gasoline for light duty service vehicles.
 For light-duty vehicles fueled with propane, the reduction in GHG emissions is as much as 11% per vehicle when compared to a light-duty vehicle fueled with gasoline, according to the Propane Education & Research Council (PERC).
-Harmful toxic substances such as benzene and formaldehyde are reduced by as much as 96% when using propane versus gasoline - upgraded more than 29,000 propane tanks at its customer locations by installing SMART TankTM sensors, saving an average of one delivery per tank per year, lowering carbon dioxide emissions by an estimated 290 tonnes2 - supporting recycling by using retread tires for approximately 50% of its drive tire replacement requirements. - " In addition, Superior Gas Liquids has: - · terminals in California that use a nitrogen purge system to prevent any propane from being released into the atmosphere through the truck and railcar loading process - replaced all the yard lights in Stevensville from mercury/sodium vapour lights to LED lights, resulting in significant energy savings - all its vehicles operating in California are "Certified Clean Idle" under California's idling regulations and are also compliant with California's low emission regulations.
+Harmful toxic substances such as benzene and formaldehyde are reduced by as much as 96% when using propane versus gasoline. - " In addition, Superior Gas Liquids has: - terminals in California that use a nitrogen purge system to prevent any propane from being released into the atmosphere through the truck and railcar loading process - replaced all the yard lights in Stevensville from mercury/sodium vapour lights to LED lights, resulting in significant energy savings - all its vehicles operating in California are "Certified Clean Idle" under California's idling regulations and are also compliant with California's low emission regulations.